 Women often get bored of sex with one person and therefore need the variety and novelty of new sexual partners.

-All sexually active woman are likely to get bored of sex with the same person unless it provides novelty and veriety.
-Experiences outside the main relationship may provide a means to stay happy and keep sex with a primary partner exciting and also stave off depression.
+Women are more likely than men to get bored and depressed in a partnership after the first year unless it provides novelty and variety.
+Sexual experiences outside of the main relationship will probably provide a means to stay happy, keeping sex with a primary partner exciting and also stave off depression.